Washing Machine Repair Costs

 Typical extra charges include:

-• Callout Charge – Most repair services will charge a callout charge, which will be added to the repair cost.
-The average callout charge is between £50 and £120
+• Call-out charge — Most repair services charge a call-out fee, which is added to the repair cost.
+This usually costs between £50 and £120.

-• Removal and Disposal of a Washing Machine – A washing machine can be removed and disposed of without extra cost.
-But some forms of disposal will generate a charge.
-If, for example, a handyperson disconnects and disposes of your old washing machine, you will probably pay on average between £20 and £40 per hour, plus any disposal costs and travelling charges.
+• Removal and disposal — If a handyperson disconnects and disposes of your old washing machine, you may pay between £20 and £40 per hour, plus disposal and travel costs.

 Cost Factors for Washing Machine Repair